The Case of the Missing Lilies

 I don’t see many lilies.
 In fact, I only see two lilies, nice-looking yellowish varieties, possibly ‘Lonely Lily,’ scientific name Lilium wherethefuckaretheotherliliatum.
 It’s a rare species.

 So I went and planted all these lily bulbs that look like aardvark droppings with the foolish expectation that they will grow and fill aforementioned brown patch with glorious color.
 The result is this: two lonely sentinels and a morose opening in my hopes.
 Somewhere in that naked place, buried the recommended 8 to 10 inches beneath a layer of organic mulch, is so much potential, so much unrealized joy, and not a few dollars’ worth of bulbs.
 What happened to those many bulbs, I have no idea.
 One might suspect some kind of user error.
 There’s a slight chance I didn’t plant them pointy end up, like they say to do, but pointy end down.
-But really, with a hunk of protoplasm that resembles an aardvark turd, proper pointiness is a matter of conjecture.
+But really, with a hunk of protoplasm that resembles aardvark poo, proper pointiness is a matter of conjecture.

 Meanwhile, I’ll replant.
 I swear I’ll adjust soil pH this time.
 I’ll measure that planting depth with a transit.
 I’ll poll the neighbors about which bulb end is the pointy end.
 I’ll give the little lily turdettes the high-potassium diet they crave.
 I’ll even water, I swear.